nicc777/react-nest-keycloak-poc/README.md

 # What is this all about?

+**Important Notice**: This project is still very much broken.
+I will update the notes and add more detailed documentation once all is done and working

 Well, I like to document everything I learn.
 This repo, as you therefore may have guessed, is where I show how I implemented [React](https://reactjs.org/), [Nest](https://nestjs.com/) and [Keycloak](https://www.keycloak.org/) in order to demonstrate how the React app would consume a REST API, all following an OAUTH2 [Authorization Code Grant](https://tools.ietf.org/html/rfc6749#section-4.1) with [PKCE flow](https://tools.ietf.org/html/rfc7636).

 # PoC Design